samjmck/samjmck.com/content/work/benmar-ltd/index.md

 github: ""
 image: "benmar-ltd.png"
 ---
 Development and design of Benmar Limited’s website and custom content management system.
-The website utilises TypeScript, SCSS and Webpack while the backend uses Node.js with Express and TypeScript.
+The website utilises TypeScript, SCSS and webpack while the backend uses Node.js with Express and TypeScript.